tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 The space complexity of the function, `double`, is O(n), because it creates a new array (`newArr`) and stores one element in the array for each element in the input array `arr`.
 The size of the input (the length of the array `arr`) directly determines the number of elements that are stored in the new array, so the space complexity is proportional to the size of the input.

-## Common Problem Solving Patterns
+## Common Problem-Solving Patterns

-Some common problem solving patterns are:
+Some common problem-solving patterns are:

 -   Frequency Counter
 -   Multiple Pointers